tejaspant/SDC_Udacity_Term2/Project7_Unscented_Kalman_Filter_Project/README.md

 * Read the LIDAR and RADAR measurements
 * Implement the unscented Kalman filter for LIDAR measurements and extended Kalman filter for RADAR measurements
-* Experiment with process noise parameters
+* Experiment with process noise parameters \sigma
 * Compare the predicted path with the ground truth results and calculate the Root Mean Square Error (RMSE)
 * RMSE Error should be less than [0.09, 0.10, 0.4, 0.3] for the x location (X), y location (Y), x velocity (VX) and y velocity (VY) respectively